UN: There are now more than 100 million displaced people around the world

-- With 89.3 million people displaced in 2021, the Ukraine war has pushed the number of people forced to flee their homes over 100 million.
+- The Ukraine war has pushed the number of people forced to flee their homes over 100 million.

 - The numbers reflect the conflict in Ukraine as well as ongoing conflict and disaster in countries such as Afghanistan, Syria, Yemen, Somalia, Ethiopia, and Venezuela.